-After purchasing the land on which Felicita’s homes stand, construction work started in March 2007.
-It was a gruelling project to build in the middle of nowhere with no water or electrical supply, but with some innovation and patience, the construction of Dimora (Manor House), the Villa and the farm store continued.
+After purchasing the land that was to become Felicita, construction began in March 2007.
+Although a gruelling project, without water or electrical supply, a little innovation and a lot of patience saw the vision of Dimora (Manor House), the Villa and the farm store take shape.

-150 cubic meters of concrete, over 100,000 bricks, 40 tonnes of timber beams, 40 tonnes of floor tiles and 50 tonnes of roof tiles went into the building that is now known as Dimora (Manor House).
+In the middle of a place previously known as nowhere, 150 cubic meters of concrete, more than 100,000 bricks, 40 tonnes of timber beams, 40 tonnes of floor tiles and 50 tonnes of roof tiles created a building that is today, proudly known as Dimora.